The Argument For Carbs

 I hope you weren’t expecting to find another list of virtues and benefits that carbohydrates provide.
 I’m sorry.
 There really just isn’t enough of them to even start with.
 I looked for them and I found only one.

 For a list, you need two.
 The only reason I could find, your brain needs glucose to function.
 Or, so it’s thought.

-Normally your brain is accustomed to using glucose for fuel, yet it has the ability to run on ketones, something done while you body is in a state of ketosis.
+Normally your brain is accustomed to using glucose for fuel, yet it has the ability to run on ketones, something is done while your body is in a state of ketosis.
 According to Wikipedia, “While in ketosis, fat reserves are readily released and consumed.
 For this reason, ketosis is sometimes referred to as the body’s “fat burning” mode.“

 Part of your brain needs glucose to function.
 It can’t operate on ketones.
 When your brain needs this glucose, though, it can get it from your liver and muscles.
 This is called gluconeogenesis.

-According to Dr, Perlmutter, on page 23 of his best seller, Grain Brain, “the body can manufacture glucose from fat or protein, if necessary through a process called gluconeogenesis”.
-Dr. perlmutter also has stated in one of his youtube videos, that he believes that the human body can live without any carbohydrate consumption at all.
+According to Dr, Perlmutter, on page 23 of his bestseller, Grain Brain, “the body can manufacture glucose from fat or protein, if necessary through a process called gluconeogenesis”.
+Dr. Perlmutter also has stated in one of his youtube videos, that he believes that the human body can live without any carbohydrate consumption at all.